 Town Meeting Day 2018 and 2019

-Town Meeting Day is a state holiday that occurs on the first Tuesday of March in Vermont.
-The majority of organised towns follow the rule of having one of these meetings annually on this specific day, unless voters choose to hold it earlier.
+Town Meeting Day occurs on the first Tuesday of March.
+The majority of organised towns have one of these meetings annually on this specific day, unless voters choose to hold it earlier.
+In 2018, Town Meeting Day falls on 6 March.

 |2018||6 Mar||Tue||Town Meeting Day||VT|